coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/ajax/ajax_request_without_jquery.md

   req = new XMLHttpRequest()

   req.addEventListener 'readystatechange', ->
-    if req.readyState is 4                        # ReadyState Compelte
+    if req.readyState is 4                        # ReadyState Complete
       if req.status is 200 or req.status is 304   # Success result codes
         data = eval '(' + req.responseText + ')'
         console.log 'data message: ', data.message